SEB-9-BH/react-state-management/concepts/README.md

 ## React State

 State is a the way to represent data in a React component.
-The state is a JavaScirpt object that holds and tracks the data a component needs to render.
-Before thinking of the state in terms of code, let's take this to the real world and consider an example of a state.
+The state is a JavaScript object that holds and tracks the data a component needs to render.
+Before thinking of the state in terms of code, let's take this to the real world and consider an example of state.

 Think of an oven.
 On this oven, we have a couple of settings: